solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 The simple approach to scaling would be to have a single VirtualService, and manage all the routes for the **echo** and **foxtrot** services with the same resource.

-Right away, we can see a problem with our goals above.
-Since this is all controlled with a single object, we either need to grant write permissions to that object to both teams, or we need all the rights to go through a central admin team.
+Right away, we can see a problem.
+Since all our routes are controlled with a single object, we either need to grant write permissions to that object to both teams, or we need all the rights to go through a central admin team.
 The latter approach would most likely be the lesser of two evils, and you would place an increasingly large burden on your central admin team as the number of discrete development teams grows.